 4> if this MAC entity is configured with twoPHRMode:

+5> if this Serving Cell is configured with multipanelSchemeSDM or multipanelSchemeSFN and the MAC entity this Serving Cell belongs to is configured with twoPHRMode:

+6> obtain two values of the Type 1 power headroom for the corresponding uplink carrier as specified in clause 7.7 of TS 38.213 [6] for NR Serving Cell.

-5> if this Serving Cell is configured with multiple TRP PUSCH repetition and the MAC entity this Serving Cell belongs to is configured with twoPHRMode:
+5> else if this Serving Cell is configured with multiple TRP PUSCH repetition (i.e., not configured with multipanelSchemeSDM or multipanelSchemeSFN)and the MAC entity this Serving Cell belongs to is configured with twoPHRMode:

 6> obtain two values of the Type 1 or the value of Type 3 power headroom for the corresponding uplink carrier as specified in clause 7.7 of TS 38.213 [6] for NR Serving Cell.